Avoca railway station (Ireland)

 Avoca railway station served the town of Avoca in County Wicklow.
 The station was known as Ovoca until 1912.
 It opened on 18 July 1863 and was closed on 30 March 1964 except for special excursions.
+In the 2022, Irish Rail launched a study into reopening the station.
+The study, published in 2025, found there was insufficient demand to reopen it.